HOME

 MORTAR BENCHING / CHANNEL INVERT AND LIFT STATION FILLET

 All required remedial work is to be performed per the governing utility specifications to insure watertight pipe connections and proper sewage flow.
 The benching or fillet shall be leveled or modified to insure proper bedding and vertical alignment of the Polypropylene (PP) liner sections within the vertical shaft of the existing manhole or lift station.
-The mortar benching shall be raised to a level just above the crown of main channel inlet to accommodate the proper installation of the Polypropylene (PP) liner sections.
+The mortar benching shall be raised to a level just above the crown of main channel inlet to accommodate the proper installation of the Polypropylene (PP) l iner sections.

 MORTAR BENCHING SEAL A "bedding ring" of quick setting grout mixture shall be placed on the benching to achieve a good bottom seal in order to prevent loss of grout from annular space between riser sleeve liner and interior manhole wall.
 Polypropylene (PP) liner sections shall be lowered into "bedding ring" on prepared mortar benching.
 Allow sufficient cure of grout "bedding ring" before proceeding.

-* IMPORTANT NOTE: Care must be given to insure proper vertical alignment of Polypropylene (PP) liner sections to maintain proper annular space orientation for full height of new liner assembly with existing structure.
-If existing structure is "out-of-plumb" a miter cut adjustment must be made at the bottom end of the first riser liner section.
+* IMPORTANT NOTE : Care must be given to insure proper vertical alignment of Polypropylene (PP) liner sections to maintain proper annular space orientation for full height of new liner assembly with existing structure.
+If existing structure is “out-of-plumb” a miter cut adjustment must be made at the bottom end of the first riser liner section.

-** IMPORTANT NOTE: Polypropylene (PP) liner section interior must be fully supported during grouting pour with expandable support ring fixture, inflatable rubber bladder or bracing / shoring forms to maintain proper riser liner geometry.
+** IMPORTANT NOTE: Polypropylene (PP) liner section interior must be fully supported during grout placement with expandable support ring fixture, inflatable rubber bladder or bracing / shoring forms to maintain proper riser liner geometry.
 Allow sufficient cure of grout before disturbing support fixture to avoid bulging or deflection of Polypropylene (PP) liner sections.
-If existing structure has had extensive corrosion and structural deterioration / reduction of wall thickness, the governing utility may require inserting wire mesh or rebar reinforcement in annular space.

-The new lined precast corbel-cone / top slab shall have an I.D. corresponding to the I.D. of the Polypropylene (PP) liner sections.
-The internal flange joint between "final" Polypropylene (PP) liner and lined precast corbel-cone (or lined precast top slab) shall be sealed with approved preformed butyl strips.
+The new lined precast corbel-cone / flat slab top shall have an I.D. corresponding to the I.D. of the Polypropylene (PP) liner sections.
+The internal flange joint between “final” Polypropylene (PP) liner and lined precast corbel-cone (or lined precast top slab) shall be sealed by hot air extrusion field welding.

 Interior surfaces of liner shall be completely free from pinholes, cracks, pits or defects, which are detrimental to the intended use of the liner.
 No Polypropylene (PP) liner sections shall have holes or openings, which will permit the passage of liquid or gases through the liner wall to the mortar/ concrete.
 There shall be no exposed mortar / concrete through inside liner surface to include (but not limited to) riser section joints, adjustment liner section joints, pipe penetrations and cast iron frame.
 All mechanical anchor attachments through liner surfaces must be sealed with an elastomeric sealant approved by the Polypropylene (PP) liner manufacturer.